 The Katherine Mansfield Menton Fellowship is for an established creative writer to spend three months or more in Menton in southern France to work on a project or projects.
-The successful applicant will become an Arts Foundation Laureate.
-Applications for the 2019 Fellowship are closed.
+Applications for the 2020 Fellowship are closed.

 What can you write?